 Fuji BJJ Belt

 This belt is quite pricey for a Jiu-Jitsu belt but this should be the only belt to last you until your next grade.
-This is a great belt for any practitioner and are fully IBJJF legal.
-If you’re looking for a fantastic all around belt, well this might be the best bjj belt on this list.
+This is a great belt for any practitioner and is fully IBJJF legal.
+If you’re looking for a fantastic all-around belt, well this might be the best bjj belt on this list.

 - Nice Sturdy Belt